Neurs12/Exil/README.md

 - You can edit the default GUI or just create a new one.
 - Grade testing is explained carefully.

-Easy to use, require little or no setup.
+Easy to use, require little or no setup:
 - Install Compilers:
 - Edit settings.
 - Create profiles and test cases folder.

-Have options to disable/enable profile(s), problem(s) to make a custom grade test.

 Support 2 types of IO:
 - stdin/stdout.
 - file IO.

+Have options to disable/enable profile(s), problem(s) to make a custom grade test.

 Handle large data in a short time using Python.